JoshTheGoldfish/ghost-aws-walkthrough/README.md

 ![image of default security settings](images/4_Sec_Group_Conf_Start.png)

-You can leave this as is if you wish, but for this tutorial we will select the source as **My IP**.
+You can leave this as is if you wish, but for this tutorial we will select the source as "My IP".
 We also want to allow HTTP(S) traffic from the Internet, so click the Add Rule button and add HTTP and HTTPS to your security group.
 While we're at it, it's a good practice to name your security group and give it a good description.
 Here's what the final configuration should look like:

 ![image of finished security settings](images/5_Sec_Group_Conf_Finish.png)

+### Review Instance Configuration

 Click the Review and Launch button.
 Go ahead and review everything and make sure nothing sticks out as odd.
 Here's a checklist: